 Our AI-driven advanced metrics are available in a range of formats to suit your requirements.
-Whether it’s through a our market-leading data feeds, editorial services or customisable widget platforms, start telling more informed, insightful stories.
+Whether it’s through a our market-leading data feeds, editorial services or customisable widget platforms, start telling more informed, insightful stories which employ deep data analysis.

 Expected goals (xG) measures the quality of a shot based on several variables such as assist type, shot angle and distance from goal, whether it was a headed shot and whether it was defined as a big chance.